 - Material – the type of fabric used

 Considering the fit

-Fit is critical when it comes to workout exercise clothing because you will be moving and getting into all sorts of positions.
+The fit is critical when it comes to workout exercise clothing because you will be moving and getting into all sorts of positions.
 A lot more than you usually do.
 The best exercise clothing fits you securely at the waist.
 But not so tightly that it lodges in your skin.
-If it’s too loose it can fall off, if its too tight it can cut circulation and cause chaffing.
+If it’s too baggy it can fall off, if it’s too tight it can cut circulation and cause chaffing.
 The right exercise clothing is form-fitting to minimise rub.
 Wide elastics are usually more comfortable than thin ones when it comes to workout exercise clothing.
 The best exercise clothing is seamless to discourage chafing and streaks.